-They give your dog a fair amount of room when you want a break from heavy supervision.
-And you can pretty much set them up just about anywhere, they come in all shapes and sizes!
+They give your dog a fair amount of room when you want a break from supervising.
+And you can pretty much set them up just about anywhere, and they come in all shapes and sizes!

 - Dog Crate

-Dog creates also come in handy if you need to leave the house for an extended period of time.
+Dog crates also come in handy if you need to leave the house for an extended period.
 Or if you need to devote your full attention to something around the house.